-- 1. The Planning Commission recommends that the Board of Supervisors approve the Addendum prepared for Ordinance Amendment OA_2019-0002 in the form attached to this resolution as Exhibit B and make the findings required by CEQA Guidelines section 15164. - 2.
+- 1. The Planning Commission recommends that the Board of Supervisors review the Addendum prepared for Ordinance Amendment OA_2019-0002 and make the findings required by CEQA Guidelines section 15164. - 2.
 The Planning Commission recommends that the Board of Supervisors find that the adoption of Ordinance Amendment OA_2019-0002 is consistent with the General Plan. - 3.
-The Planning Commission recommends that the Board of Supervisors adopt Ordinance Amendment OA_2019-0002, making the changes to code sections as shown in the attached Exhibit A. As shown in the attached Exhibit A, the Planning Commission recommends that the Board of Supervisors allow for the transfer of existing Permits issued on parcels located within Cannabis Accommodation Combining Districts.
+The Planning Commission recommends that the Board of Supervisors adopt Ordinance Amendment OA_2019-0002, making the changes to code sections as shown in the attached Exhibit A.